Rellim10/crawl/README.md

 I fixed ogres guys, now all they can do is smash shit with clubs.
 You're welcome.

+**Minotaur**

+Renamed to Minitaur because now they're spriggan sized.
+Turns out minotaurs are still good even when they can't wear gloves and triple swords, go figure (also the EV bonus lmao).

 ### New Species

 **Swamp Ogre**